StefanDenn3r/Spatio-temporal-MS-Lesion-Segmentation/README.md

 This argument specifies which data should be used.
 For evaluating the performance of the model on the train/validation set, this argument has to be `train` else `test`(default).

+## Disclaimer
+The code has been cleaned and polished for the sake of clarity and reproducibility, and even though it has been checked thoroughly, it might contain bugs or mistakes.
+Please do not hesitate to open an issue or contact the authors to inform of any problem you may find within this repository.

 ## License
 This project is licensed under the MIT License.
 See LICENSE for more details